 - The purpose of registration is for your child to take the entrance test, not apply for a place at Kendrick School.
 Based on the results, you will still need to provide your child’s school preferences to your local authority on the Common Application Form (CAF).

-- Online registration for the 2020 exam opened on Friday 1st May 2020 and closed at midnight on Wednesday 1st July 2020.
-The registration dates for the 2021 exam have yet to be announced.
+- Online registration for the 2022 exam opened on Sunday 1st May 2022 on the website of Kendrick School and closes at midnight on Friday 1st July 2022.

 - The test takes place on the same day and therefore your child can only sit the test at one school.